DumplingsDevs/Pipelines/docs/code_examples.md

 ## 4. Example project

 In this repository, you'll find a fully functional project adhering to the principles of Clean Architecture that utilizes Pipelines.
+Want a quick dive into how Pipelines function?
+Simply download the example to your local computer, open it in your IDE, and hit 'Run'.
+No extra setup required.
+There are two exposed routes for you to play with and debug.

 Check out the <a href=""> Repository </a>